 Planning your Scottish wedding is a hugely exciting time.
+Hello!
+You’re getting married in Scotland, the most beautiful country in the world!
 You’re spending months dreaming about your perfect day with your beautiful venue, how gorgeous you’re going to look in your dress, how you’re going to have your nails done and much, much more.
 But as well as all the fun stuff there’s some paperwork (I know, yaaaawn!) that you have to complete to make sure you’re marriage is legal in Scotland.

 As a Dundee, Angus and Perth wedding photographer with more than 4 years under my belt I know that the paperwork might seem daunting to you and I want to help take some of your stress away.
 You don’t want to get home from your stunning honeymoon in Mauritius to find out that the man you’ve spent two weeks of wedded bliss with isn’t actually your husband so here’s what you need to complete and when you need to do it.

 So what paperwork do you need to get married in Scotland?
 Let’s dig in and find out.

 What are the different types of marriage in Scotland?

 In Scotland you can be married in one of three ways.
 Regardless of what type of ceremony you choose you have to give notice of your intention to marry to the registrar for the district where you’re getting married.

 A civil ceremony between opposite-sex or same-sex couples is conducted by a registrar or assistant registrar and can take place either in a registration office or at any place agreed between you and the registration authority.